Moealsir/SetGit/README.md

 ~~~
 vi ~/.bashrc
 ~~~
-copy 'bash_file' content and paste it at the end of ~/.bashrc file then save it (DON'T DELETE ANYTHING FROM THIS FILE!)<br>
+copy 'bash_file' content and paste it at the end of ~/.bashrc file (DON'T DELETE ANYTHING FROM THIS FILE!)<br>
 !modify the vaiables to your own information!<br>
+save and exit file. <be>
 now run the command:
 ~~~
 source ~/.bashrc